infimalabs/space/A15/README.md

 This efficiency gain is most pronounced when quantizing bounded volumes where the extreme dynamic range and full mantissa precision of floats are not required.
-The exact saving achieved depends on the application’s required spatial extent, desired intra-cell resolution, and the chosen bit depth for the *A15* identifier.
+The exact saving achieved depends on the application’s required spatial extent, desired intra-cell resolution (potentially managed via relative addressing,
+<a href="#subsubsec-apps-relative" data-reference-type="ref+Label"
+data-reference="subsubsec-apps-relative">4.1.4</a>), and the chosen bit depth for the *A15* identifier.

 ### Geometric Data Availability